tayruxin/tp/docs/UserGuide.md

 [&uarr; Back to Table of Contents](#table-of-contents)

 # Quick Start
-In this section, you will learn how to set up LinkMeIn in your computer.
+In this section, you will learn how to set up LinkMeIn on your computer.

-1. Make sure that you have **Java 11 or above** installed in your Computer.
+1. Make sure that you have **Java 11 or above** installed on your Computer.
 Click [here](#1-how-do-i-check-if-i-have-java-11-installed) if you are unsure of how to check if you have Java 11 installed.

-2. With Java 11 installed, you can now download our latest jar file from [here](https://github.com/AY2324S1-CS2103T-T17-2/tp/releases/tag/v1.2.0).
+2. With Java 11 installed, you can now download our latest jar file from [here](https://github.com/AY2324S1-CS2103T-T17-2/tp/releases/latest).

 3. Click on the `LinkMeIn.jar` file to download it.
     <div style="margin-top: 10px; margin-bottom: 10px">
         <img src="images/quick-start/githubRelease.png" alt="Github Release" width="650"/>
     </div>

-4. Move the downloaded jar file into a home folder of your choice, such as the **Desktop** or **Documents** folder for your LinkMeIn.
+4. Move the downloaded jar file into a home folder of your choice, such as the **Desktop** or **Documents** folder.

 5. Open up your command terminal.
 If you are unsure of how to do so, you can check out [this FAQ](#2-how-do-i-open-up-my-terminal).

 6. Navigate to the folder where you have placed the jar file by typing `cd`, followed by the folder path.
    - For example if you have placed the jar file in the **Documents** folder, type `cd ~/Documents` and press `Enter`.

-7. Enter the next command `java -jar LinkMeIn.jar` and press `Enter`.
+7. Type the command `java -jar LinkMeIn.jar` and press `Enter`.
 Your command terminal should look like this after Steps 6 and 7:
     <div style="margin-top: 10px; margin-bottom: 10px">
         <img src="images/quick-start/launchLinkMeIn.png" alt="Launch LinkMeIn" width="650"/>
     </div>

     <div markdown="block" class="alert alert-danger">
     **:exclamation: Warning:**<br>
-    * Do not move or delete the `data` folder as it contains the data of your applications.
+    * Do not move or delete the `data` folder as it contains the data of your internship applications.
     </div>

 8. You should have successfully launched LinkMeIn with the following interface appearing on your screen.